-To: Location:
+То: Location:

-(Principal or Admini (School or Depart ment Name)
+(Principal or Admini istrator Name) (School or Department Name)

-Name of f Organization:
+Name of Organization:

 Purpose of Organization:

 Student Group to be Supported:

-Faculty 5 Sponsor for Club:
+Faculty Sponsor for Club:

-Current Number of Parent Supporte ers:
+Current Number of Parent Support ers:

-I agree with n the following statements:
+I agree with the following statements:

-vill serve as the sponsor of some submit this registration form

-I have read the Booster O agree to abide by the rule t Organizations Guidelines tho ains. roughly and

-rict policy or criteria may rencipal or the administrator. esult in the
+- > I have spoken with the faculty member who will serve as the sponsor of the support organization and have received their permission to submit this registration form. - I have read the Booster Clubs and School Support Organizations Guidelines thoroughly and agree to abide by the rules and guidelines it contains. - > I understand that noncompliance with any District policy or criteria may result in the disbanding of the support organization by the principal or the administrator.

-Submitted l by:
+Submitted by:

 / / / /

 (Representative) Date (Sponsor) Date

 Address

-Auui 633

 Phone Number

-For District Use O ınly
+For District Use On ly

-Receive ad hv Date: / /
+Received by: Date: / 1

-☐ APPROVAL of Support Organization:
+APPROVAL of Support Organ ization :

-(Principal or Administrator Name)

-at

-atatat (School or Department Name)

-authorize to conduct student and on Name)

-(Support Organization on Name)

-organizational related activities for the benefit of (Student Group/Campus)

-(Stadent Group, Gampas)

-This registration approval is effective for the school ol year beginning and (School Year)

-will continue until such time as the Organization ne o longer exists.

-/ / / /

-Principal or Administrator Signature Date Asst.
-Supt. for Curriculum & Instruction Date

-☐ DISAPPROVAL of Support Organization:

-DISATI KOVAL OF Support Organization.
-L.

-I,, (Principal or Administrator Name)
+I, (Principal or Administrator Name)

-(School or Department Name)
+at (School or Department Name)

 (Position) (School or Department Name)

+authorize to conduct stude ent and

+(Supp ort Orga nizatior n Name)

+organizational related activities for t he benef it of

+5 (Student Group/Campus)

+This registration approval is effective a for the school year beginning and

+SCHOOL (School Year)

+will continue until such time as the ( Jrganizat tion no longer exists.

+1 1 / /

+Asst.
+Supt. for Curriculum & Instruction

++:

+DISAPPROVAL of Support O rganiza

+- (Principal or Administrator Name) ,

+ət

+(Position) at (School or Department Name)

-do not authorize to become a support organization.
+anization to become a support organ ization.

-(Organization Name e)
+(Olg Name

 / / / /

 Principal or Administrator Signature Date Asst.
-Supt. for Curriculum & Instruction Date
+Supt. for Curriculum & Instruction , Date

-- The original form should be sent to the representative of the support organization shown on the front of this form. - Please make copies of BOTH SIDES of this form for: - The Sponsor
+1 The original form should be sen front of this form. t to the re epresent ative of the support organization shown on the

-- The Principal or Administrator Financial Services Department
+- Please make copies of BOTH SIDES of this form for: ⊳ - • - ٠ - The Sponsor The Principal or Administrator Financial Services Department •